 In securiCAD the middle/main area of the program will be the area where you can drop and view objects and their connections.
-When starting securiCAD you will see a new empty canvas area called “View 1” or the ACME Example Model.
+When starting securiCAD you will either see a new empty canvas area called “View 1” or the ACME Example Model.

-In the chapter “Introduction to IT Security Modeling” we were adding objects to this canvas and made connection between them.
-We also were dropping objects into other objects to bundle/hide them.
+In the previous parts of this user manual, we describe adding objects to this canvas and making connection between them.
+We also dropped objects into other objects to bundle/hide them.

-In the above image, we see the object view of the Apache web service object.
-It shows what objects are contained within the Apache web service object.
-The object you see in the Apache web service object view are all connected to that object.
+In the above image, we see the object view of the Stage srv 2 Host object.
+It shows what objects are contained within the Stage srv 2 Host object.

 Object views are used for navigating your model structure in a hierarchical way.

-Since all objects in an object view are connected to the main object (in this case Service Data, Gen GPL Srv and Service Login are all connected to sshd), only objects that can be connected/added to sshd are allowed here.
-This means that you can not, for instance, add a Network or Router object here.
+Since all objects in an object view are connected to the main object (in this case Local Accounts, LSASS, RDP Service, SSH Client and Windows Server 2008 are all connected to Stage srv 2), only objects that can be connected/added to a Host object are allowed here.
+This means that you can not, for instance, add a WebApplication or Firewall object here.